seanbao/mnemonas/README.en.md

 ./scripts/docker-quickstart.sh --port 8888 --start
 ```

 On first startup, MnemoNAS creates persistent config in the data directory.
 The Web login initial password is stored at `<MNEMONAS_DATA_DIR>/.mnemonas/initial-password.txt`.
+After the first administrator login, the dashboard shows a first-deployment checklist and requires explicit confirmation of initial credential handling, administrator redundancy, backup planning, and public-entry safety before the prompt can be closed.
 Release image usage is documented in the [Docker deployment guide](docs/docker-deployment.en.md).

 ### Manual Binary Run